Resistance-Lab/resistancelab_site/about-us/index.md

 {% include box.html colour="white" %}

 We are an anti-racist group who seek to understand, expose, and educate others about how state violence affects marginalised communities.
 Resistance Lab members meet semi-regularly to organise around the local (Greater Manchester) dimensions of the global challenge presented by (racist) state violence.
+{:.bigger}

 Central to our work is the development of technological and/or creative outputs to raise public awareness about different forms of state violence.

 We are committed to participatory democratic approaches that bring tech and data experts into collaborative partnership with anti-racist activists, in order to find new ways to resist state violence and create more just and equitable communities.